United Window Reviews | Are United Windows Any Good

 [Site Editor's Answer]

-Like all companies, United makes a number of different windows, two replacement series I believe, the 8000 and 4800 in the double hung.
+Like all companies, United makes a number of different series, two replacement series I believe, the 8000 and 4800 in the double hung.
 So this would certainly be important in deciding if it was a good deal or not.
-United Windows don't have some stellar reputation in the industry, I hear a little bit about them, but I would put them in the low-to-mid of the mid range vinyl window manufacturers.
+United don't have some stellar reputation in the industry, I hear a little bit about them, but I would put them in the low-to-mid of the mid range vinyl window manufacturers.

 So $441 per window installed is fine, but it doesn't blow my mind by any means.
 I think you should get a few more bids from some of the recommended brands that are available from local companies in your area.
 Get a few bids and see how they compare to your united quote.